 But thou art holy, O thou that inhabitest the praises of Israel.Psalm 22:3(KJV)

-GOD the Father and GOD the Spirit turned their backs on GOD the Son, as he bore the sin of the world upon His sinless shoulders, and the unity that the Three had enjoyed for an eternity was broken for the first time, as the Father and the Spirit together poured out the fullness of their wrath upon the Son.
+Both God the Father and God the Spirit turned their back on God the Son, as he bore the sin of the world upon His sinless shoulders, and the unity that the Three had enjoyed for an eternity was shattered for the first time, as the Father and the Spirit together poured out the fullness of their wrath upon the Son.

-Even in those darkest days of your life, if you can lift up your voice to rejoice in the Lord and praise His name, you will discover that He truly does inhabit the praises of His people.
+Even in those darkest days of your life, if you can lift up your voice to rejoice in the Lord and praise His holy name, you will discover that the Lord is indeed holy, and our God Who died so that we might live eternally truly does inhabit the praises of His people.

-Oh my God and my Father, I cannot comprehend what my Lord Jesus had to go through to pay the price for my sins, but I praise You, I praise You my God - I praise you forever, in Jesus name I pray, AMEN.
+Oh my God and my Father, I cannot comprehend what my Lord Jesus had to go through to pay the price for my sins, but I praise You, I praise You my God, I praise you forever.
+In Jesus' name, AMEN.